fdaciuk/Google-Adwords-Broad-Matching/README.md

 When you receive the message `"Done!"` Check the file keywords.txt.
 The words are already ready to paste in Google Adwords :)

 > PS.
-If the answer of the above command is `"!
-File OK"`, your file was already formatted with the "+" character before each word.
+If the answer of the above command is `"File OK!"`, your file was already formatted with the "+" character before each word.